lena-wi/Weininsel-Wehr/README.md

 2. **Quiz Section**: Test your knowledge through the quiz feature.
 You can practice different sets of questions that mimic the format of actual fire department exams.
 3. **Track Your Progress**: Keep an eye on your quiz scores to measure your readiness for the exams.
 4. **Upload PDFs**: Use the Python script to upload PDF files to the Supabase database for easy access and management.
+5. **View Calendar Events**: Check upcoming events and training sessions by integrating with your Google Calendar.
+Make sure to configure your Google Calendar API credentials correctly.

 ## Technology Stack